CodeYourFuture/CYF-Workshops/know-your-computer/readme.md

 ## Tasks
 You must use the terminal and Linux commands to complete each challenge.
 You must not use your GUI!
 Hands off the mouse! 🖱️

- - Create a folder called my-shopping inside your Documents folder
+ - Create a folder called my-shopping inside your Documents folder.
- - Then create a file called my-list.txt inside my-shopping folder
+ - Then create a file called my-list.txt inside my-shopping folder.
  - Write the following items to my-list.txt file:
  ```
    1. Tea